terrywbrady/UsingAppScript/PITCHME.md

 ##### Example 3C: Call the test function from the new menu
 ![screenshot](screenshots/screen6.jpg)

-#VSLIDE
-##### Example 3C: Note About Trigger Restrictions
-- When installing an onOpen() trigger or other special triggers some [restrictions](https://developers.google.com/apps-script/guides/triggers/) apply to what your script can do
-- You may need to simplify the actions performed with a trigger and defer them to a user-driven action
-- If you see unexpected behavior in your scripts, evaluate if one of these restrictions has applied

 #HSLIDE
 ##### Example 3D: Adding Custom HTML to Your Script